 To calculate a cap rate using the band of investment method, appraisers will survey local investors and ask them what their required cash on cash return would be to invest in the subject property.
 Then the appraiser will survey local lenders and ask them what terms they would be willing to lend on for the subject property, which can be used to calculate a mortgage constant.

-Using this survey data, the appraiser can then create a weighted average between the cash on cash return and the mortgage constant in order to calculate a cap rate.
+Using this survey data, the appraiser can then create a weighted average between the cash on cash return and the mortgage constant to calculate a cap rate.

-Now we have everything we need in order to calculate a capitalization rate using the band of investment method.
-To do this we simply take a weighted average of the return to the typical lender and the return to the typical investor.
-In this case it is (75% * 0.085972) + (25% * 11%), which equals 0.06448 + .02750, or 9.20%.
-This is our market based cap rate rate using the band of investment method.
+Now we have everything we need to calculate a capitalization rate using the band of investment method.
+To complete this, we simply take a weighted average of the return to the typical lender and the return to the typical investor.
+In this case, it is (75% * 0.085972) + (25% * 11%), which equals 0.06448 + .02750, or 9.20%.
+This is our market-based cap rate using the band of investment method.

 Does Cash on Cash Return Include Principal?

 The cash on cash return is based on the cash flow before tax line item on a real estate proforma.
-The cash flow before tax is calculated after deducting the loan’s debt service and in this sense it does take into account both the principal and interest payments from a loan.
+The cash flow before tax is calculated after deducting the loan’s debt service, and in this sense it does consider both the principal and interest payments from a loan.

-However, the cash on cash return does not take into account any principal paydown that occurs over the term of a loan.
+However, the cash on cash return does not consider any principal pay down that occurs over the term of a loan.
 For example, if you have a $1,000,000 loan at a 5% interest rate amortized over 20 years, then your annual debt service would be $79,194.
 And your loan balance after 10 years would be $622,215.
 That means you would have paid down the principal balance on your loan by $377,784 over 10 years ($1,000,000 – $622,215).
-Since the cash on cash return is based on a single year’s operating cash flow, it does not take into account this principal paydown over the term of the loan.
+Since the cash on cash return is based on a single year’s operating cash flow, it does not consider this principal pay down over the term of the loan.

-The advantage of using the internal rate of return is that the IRR does take into account this principal paydown in the form of your net sale proceeds.
-The net sales proceeds is simply the selling price of the asset, minus any transaction costs, minus any remaining loan balance.
+The advantage of using the internal rate of return is that the IRR does consider this principal pay down in the form of your net sale proceeds.
+The net sales proceeds are simply the selling price of the asset, minus any transaction costs, minus any remaining loan balance.

 This doesn’t mean the cash on cash return should be ignored.
 It just means that it shouldn’t be the only factor considered.
 Using the cash on cash return along with other metrics will help show the nuance of the opportunity.

-In this article we discussed the cash on cash return in depth.
+In this article, we discussed the cash on cash return in depth.
 We defined the term cash on cash return and showed how to calculate the cash on cash return, including how the formula can vary in different situations.
 Then, we discussed what is a good cash on cash return, some limitations of the cash on cash return and reviewed how the cash on cash compares to the internal rate of return, capitalization rate, and return on investment.
-Finally, we discussed whether or not the cash on cash return calculation includes loan principal.
+Finally, we discussed whether the cash on cash return calculation includes loan principal.
 The cash on cash return is a commonly used metric in commercial real estate, but it is not a silver bullet.
-As such it is important to consider its limitations and nuances as discussed in this article.
+As such, it is important to consider its limitations and nuances, as discussed in this article.